dancor/perfract/README.md

 - More general computable graphics primitive?
   A countably infinite set of polygons that gets smaller sufficiently quickly and sufficiently locally..

+Future possibilities:

+- Animation of vertical stalk spliting and bending outward with arbitrarily fine splits forming at the ends.